 Some of our beta testers and their laser maze

 After the quick prototyping phase, students used coding techniques to reduce the size of their project as a second iteration.
-We very quickly realised that we had to bring in communication interfaces (Wi-Fi, mesh radio, and Bluetooth), alongwith a low power display to the Shield.
+We very quickly realized that we had to bring in communication interfaces (Wi-Fi, mesh radio, and Bluetooth), along with a low power display to the Shield.

 Buy the Idiotware Shield at retail price.
 Includes one Idiotware Shield.

 All four add-on modules: OLED display module, HC-05 Bluetooth module, NRF24L01 mesh networking module, and pre-programmed ESP-01 Wi-Fi module.
 Idiotware Shield NOT included.

 Includes one Idiotware Shield and all four add-on modules: OLED display module, HC-05 Bluetooth module, NRF24L01 mesh networking module, and pre-programmed ESP-01 Wi-Fi module.
 Does not include Arduino board or accessories.